xpack/web-jekyll/pages/xbb/index.md

 There are many files in the helper, for various use cases.
 The build scripts directly include files from the `scripts` and `dependencies` folders.

+## Types of builds

+From the point of view of the desired result, there are two types of builds:

+- local/native builds, intended for development and running on the local machine
+- distribution builds, intended for xPack binary distributions and running on most modern machines

+The main use cases of XBBs are distribution builds, but they can be used for native builds as well.

 ### Native builds with all tools from the host machine